-Each Series of Bonds is issued on a parity with all other Bonds previously issued or to be issued from time to time under the General Resolution.
-See "OUTSTANDING BONDS".
-The Bonds are special obligations of the State, payable solely from the revenues, receipts, funds, and moneys pledged for that purpose under the General Resolution.
+The Bonds are special obligations of the State, payable solely from the revenues, receipts, funds, and moneys pledged therefor under the General Resolution.

-The State is not obligated to pay the principal of or interest on the Bonds from any funds of the State other than those pledged pursuant to the General Resolution, and neither the full faith and credit nor the taxing power of the State or any agency, instrumentality, or political subdivision thereof is pledged to the payment of the principal of or interest on the Bonds.
+The State is not obligated to pay the principal of, or interest on, the Bonds from any funds of the State other than those pledged pursuant to the General Resolution, and neither the full faith and credit nor the taxing power of the State or any agency, instrumentality, or political subdivision thereof is pledged to the payment of the principal of, or interest on, the Bonds.